Inventory Management: How To Manage Small Business Inventory

 Square makes managing inventory easier

-Square’s retail POS offers free inventory management software that updates in real time and lets sellers manage their inventory from anywhere.
-Our system is great for omnichannel retail and syncs with your brick-and-mortar point of sale and online store.
+Square for Retail offers free inventory management software that updates in real time and allows sellers to manage their inventory from anywhere.
+Our system is suitable for omnichannel retail and syncs with your brick-and-mortar point of sale and online store.

-It’s quick to set up and easy to use.
-Download reports and receive a daily stock alert with items that are low or out, so you always know how much you have in stock.
-You can learn more about how to use it here.
+It’s quick to set up and simple to use.
+You can download inventory reports and receive daily stock alerts with items that are running low or out, so you always know what needs to be reordered.

-If you need a more complex solution, Square’s POS integrates beautifully with Stitch Labs, Shopventory and DEAR to manage inventory across multiple channels.
-Or work with a developer to create a custom inventory management software solution with the Square Items API.
+Square for Retail also integrates seamlessly with third-party solutions like Stitch Labs, Shopventory and DEAR to manage inventory across multiple channels, or you can work with a developer to build a custom solution using the Square Inventory API.

 Aren’t spreadsheets a good way to manage inventory?